joschka/release-test/README.md

 ## Assumption: `dist` folder is released

 Assumption: you have some kind of build step and you want to release only your build artifact (`dist` folder).
 Make sure to have a `package.json` in the `dist` folder before releasing.
+Feel free to adapt if your package is different.

 ## Good to know: package.json version

 The `"version"` field in the `package.json` *in the repository* is never updated.
 It's always `"0.0.0-development"`.
-The *published* `package.json` though contains the version.
+The *published* `package.json` though contains the correct current version.
+You never have to set a version string anywhere.

 ## Good to have: npm package provenance